Ever wonder why some Korean rice is purple at Korean restaurants and houses?

 What Is Korean Purple Rice Made Of?

-The magic of Korean purple rice is mixing black and white rice.
+The magic of Korean purple rice comes from mixing black rice with white rice.

-Instead, a small portion of black rice, usually around 10%, is mixed with white rice to make it nutritious and colorful.
+Instead, a small portion, typically around 10% of black rice is mixed with white rice before cooking.

 What Makes Rice Turn Purple?